 A founding member of Endgames Impov, Max has performed in the bay area since 2007, and currently plays with Endgames team the Recchia.
-He is an instructor and director for the company, and coaches multiple Endgames house teams.
+He is an instructor and director for the company, and coaches Endgames house teams.

 Having participated in his college's improv club for one semester, Scott made the unfortunate decision to wait seven years before performing again.
 Trained through Endgames Improv and iO Chicago Summer Intensive, Scott is happy to join the Endgames main stage team The Recchia and house Harold team Patchwork.